-The underlying rate of inflation has declined from the 4.5% to 6.5% range in 1991 to a much more moderate 2.5% to 3.0% rate during the past several years.
+The underlying rate of inflation has declined from the 3.0% to 4.0% range in 1992 to a much more moderate 1.0% to 2.0% rate during the past several quarters suggesting that the U.S. has achieved a nearly stable price level.